ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The subject value MUST either be scoped to be locally unique in the context of the Issuer or be globally unique.
 The processing of this claim is generally application specific.
 The `sub` value is a case-sensitive string containing a StringOrURI value.
-Issuer's use `sub` to identify the entity about which they are making Signed Statements.
+Issuers use `sub` to identify the entity about which they are making Signed Statements.
 Transparency Services use `sub` to identify the entity about which they are issuing a Receipt.

 Transparency Service: